Void-Crew-Modding-Team/SwapItems/README.md

 ### 👥 Multiplayer Functionality

-- ✅ Client
+- ✅ Session
-  - This does not affect other players
+  - Requires the room to be marked as Mod_Session.

 ---------------------